- There are several technical and business benefits when choosing a Headless CMS over a Monolith.

 - Options for hosting assets in a self-owned asset bucket.

-- Ability to create and edit content on the fly with a rich text editor.
+- Ability to create and edit the content on the fly with a rich text editor.

 - Flexible pricing based on scaling needs.